- The True Cost of False Positives in The Battle to Prevent Fraud

 In digital fraud prevention, there is a fine line between flagging too many transactions as potentially fraudulent and not flagging enough.
 Too many false negatives means that fraudsters are slipping through the cracks, too many false positives means legitimate users and transactions are being flagged incorrectly, leading to undue friction and lost business.
 False-positive can sometimes even be as costly as fraud.
 As digital transactions grow, 66% of businesses cite balancing friction with fraud prevention as their number one concern (IDology).
 Given this, it is no longer enough for authentication solutions to just prevent fraud, they need to demonstrate how they can keep false positives low as well.

 A false positive happens when a trusted customer is incorrectly identified as a potential fraudster, or a trusted transaction is wrongly identified as a fraud.
 That could not only businesses top line but also credibility, depending on the false positive volume.
-Just as each industry has different fraud tolerances - an acceptable ecommerce chargeback rate ranges from 0.5% - 1% - low levels of false positives are also seen as a cost of doing business.
+Just as each industry has different fraud tolerances - an acceptable e-commerce chargeback rate ranges from 0.5% - to 1% - low levels of false positives are also seen as a cost of doing business.

-With any fraud prevention solution it is impossible not to block some legitimate users.
+With any fraud prevention solution, it is impossible not to block some legitimate users.

-However, solutions that generate too many false positives are introducing friction that can cause revenue loss due to onboarding drop off, cart abandonment or negative reviews.
+However, solutions that generate too many false positives are introducing friction that can cause revenue loss due to onboarding drop-off, cart abandonment or negative reviews.

-Aite Group estimates that the e-commerce industry will experience false positive losses of $443 billion by 2021, a much larger number than the projected fraud losses of $6.4 billion.
+Aite Group estimates that the e-commerce industry will experience false-positive losses of $443 billion by 2021, a much larger number than the projected fraud losses of $6.4 billion.

 False positives are critical to pay attention to from a customer experience perspective also as a seamless user experience is essential for digital channels.
 A 2018 PwC survey found that 73% of people consider a good experience to be crucial for their loyalty to a brand or service, while one in three customers say they would stop doing business with a company they like after a bad experience.
 In fact, one industry study cited by American Banker found that 40% of consumers abandon the onboarding process for financial institutions, citing the amount of time and personal information required.